Online Arts Award

 Participants will be sent a secure link to the virtual classroom and this will ensure that only students with an approved place on the workshop and UCA employees will have access to the room.

-Applications for our Autumn Online Arts Award will be open soon.
+Applications for our Autumn Online Arts Award are now open!

 UCA’s Online Arts Award courses are suitable for students who are studying or have an interest in creative subjects and would like to develop their skills and portfolio.
 Online Arts Award courses take place via an approved online platform.
 Applicants must be in the appropriate year group being advertised and be able to attend each session of the six-week programme.
 All applicants must be UK residents and be residing in the UK for the duration of the course.